-These gift ideas are all either developmentally appropriate or basic necessities–you really can’t go wrong with any of these gifts for 2-year-olds!
+These gift ideas are all either developmentally appropriate or basic necessities–you really can’t go wrong with any of these practical gifts for 2-year-olds!

 Understanding 2 Year Olds Developmentally

 Their brain synapses are constantly firing, and they’re learning every moment of every day.
 So why not buy the best educational toys for 2 year olds that can help them develop appropriately?

 According to healthychildren.org (one of my favorite go-tos for understanding my child at all ages), 2-year olds undergo a number of major developmental milestones that we can help them achieve by choosing appropriate gifts.

 - Fine Motor Skills